grafana/loki/docs/sources/configuration/_index.md

   # The CLI flags prefix for this block config is: bigtable
   [grpc_client_config: <grpc_client_config>]

-# Configures storing index in GCS.
+# Configures storing chunks in GCS.
 Required fields only required
 # when gcs is defined in config.
 gcs:
   # Name of GCS bucket to put chunks in.